F5Networks/f5-neutron-lbaas-dashboard-docs/docs/README.rst

 .. seealso::

-   For more information about how the |dashboard-short| interacts with the Neutron API and BIG-IP devices, see `Configure SSL Offloading On F5 Neutron LBaaS Dashboard`_.
+   For more information about how the |dashboard-short| interacts with the Neutron API and BIG-IP devices, see `Configure SSL Offloading By Using the F5 Neutron LBaaS Dashboard`_.

 Downloads
 ---------